 1967: The first issue of Rolling Stone magazine rolled off the press at about 5:30 pm, with a cover dated November 9 and featuring a photo of John Lennon from the film How I Won the War.
 The original inspiration for the new publication had been California-based magazine Bomp!.

-1969: Folk singer Arlo Guthrie’s debut album, Alice’s Restaurant, released two years earlier by Reprise Records, entered the Billboard pop chart, where it peaked at #63 at the end of the year.
-The entire A-side of the record comprises the eighteen-and-a-half minute opening track, “Alice’s Restaurant Massacree,” later reached #29 on the Billboard Hot 100 and became Guthrie’s best-known work.
+1969: Folk singer Arlo Guthrie’s debut album, Alice’s Restaurant, released two years earlier by Reprise Records, entered the Billboard pop chart, where it peaked at #63 by the end of the year.
+The entire A-side of the record comprises the eighteen-and-a-half minute opening track, “Alice’s Restaurant Massacree,” which later reached #29 on the Billboard Hot 100 and became Guthrie’s best known work.

 1969: “I Can’t Get Next To You” by the Temptations reached #1 on Billboard Hot 100.
 It was the group’s tenth song to top the R&B chart and their first #1 on the pop chart since “My Girl” in 1964.